 Let’s look at how to do that now.

-The only times it is safe to cut the roots off an aloe plant?
+The only times it is safe to cut the roots off an aloe plant

 So when is it ok to cut the roots of an aloe plant.

-Although oftentimes when you remove an aloe plant, that has offsets on it, from its pot the roots look like they all belong together, you can be sure that if there are offsets at the side of the main plant body then some of those roots belong to the offsets and not the main plant.
+You can be sure though that if there are offsets at the side of the main plant body then some of those roots belong to the offsets and not the main plant.

 Even though the roots will look like they are all one and belong to the one system they do not.
 It is simply because the roots are intertwined.
 It is your job to separate them.